MolotovCherry/kmagick/README.md

 Magick.terminate()

 Magick.initialize().use {
     val a = PixelWand()
     a.color = "blue"

     val b = MagickWand()
     b.newImage(100, 200, a)

     // if you so desire, you can also destroy your wand in advance
     // just don't attempt to use it afterwards.
     // java might not guarantee the destructor will be called on finalize(),
     // so you might have to call this yourself to keep memory sane a.destroy()

     // wands also can use the `use` blocks if needed
     // just remember it'll be destroyed at the end of the block! b.use {
         it.readImage("/some/path/file.png")
     }

+    // Any wand method may throw an exception, so make sure to handle them try {
+        b.getImageHistogram()
+    } catch (e: MagickWandException) {
+        println("exception: ${e.message}")
     }
+} // all wands auto destroyed here due to `Magick.terminate()`
 ```

 ### Exceptions